ShizukaDonaghue/serene-meditation/README.md

 Each of these images includes an inspiration quote to suit the content of the section that they are in.
 These images and quotes are designed to generate a positive emotional response in the user and aim to inspire them to start their journey.

 Detailed Alt attribute is included for each image to describe the image.
-The intention is to improve assessibility so that the images will convey the same message for all users.
+The intention is to improve accessibility so that the images will convey the same message for all users.

 ## Features
 ### Existing Features